DeNepo/welcome-to-js/README.md

 Learn how to understand, modify and write larger interactive programs in JavaScript.
 You'll cover some of the hidden skills necessary to develop quality software and to work collaboratively on a code base.

+---

+## Lesson Plans

+If you are using this material with teachers and students, check out [./lesson-plans](./lesson-plans) for some ideas what to cover in class.